-Ekso™ is a bionic suit, or exoskeleton, which enables individuals with lower extremity paralysis to stand up and walk over ground with a weight bearing, four point reciprocal gait.
-Walking is achieved by the user’s forward lateral weight shift to initiate a step.
-Battery-powered motors drive the legs and replace neuromuscular function.
+Ekso™ is a wearable bionic suit which enables individuals with any amount of lower extremity weakness to stand up and walk over ground with a natural, full weight bearing, reciprocal gait.
+Walking is achieved by the user’s weight shifts to activate sensors in the device which initiate steps.
+Battery-powered motors drive the legs, replacing deficient neuromuscular function.

 WHO IS IT FOR?